 7 Ways to Attract Cardinals So You Can Enjoy Their Beauty in Your Yard

-It's always a thrill when colorful wild birds visit your garden, and cardinals are one of the easiest to recognize when you catch a glimpse of one perched outside your window.
-The males’ delightful bright red plumage makes them stand out wherever they go.
+It's always a thrill when wild birds visit your garden, and cardinals are one of the easiest to recognize when you catch a glimpse of one perched outside your window.
+The males’ bright red plumage makes them stand out wherever they go.
 Both males and females sport jaunty top-hat-like crests and sing cheerful melodies.
 Cardinals are at home in most rural and suburban areas across North America, and they don’t migrate so you can expect to see them year-round.
 With a few cardinal-friendly landscaping tips, you can invite these common but beautiful songbirds to take up residence in your yard.

 1. Plant Cardinals' Favorite Trees and Shrubs

 Cardinals are voracious seed eaters.
 While they are frequent feeder visitors, they gather most of their food from nature.
 Plant some of their favorite seed sources to encourage them to forage in your landscape year-round.
 Native trees and shrubs are always a good bet when you want to attract local birds.
 Some of the cardinals’ favorite trees include mulberry, serviceberry, flowering dogwood, crabapple, and spruce.
 Shrubs at the top of their feeding list include staghorn sumac, red-osier dogwood, gray dogwood, and viburnum species.